Bwilliamson55/n8n-nodes-meilisearch/README.md

 ### Tasks
 - **Get All Tasks** - List all tasks with filtering options (by status, type, index, date, etc.)
 - **Get a Single Task** - Retrieve details of a specific task by UID
+- **Wait for Task** - Poll a task until completion (succeeded, failed, or canceled) with exponential backoff
 - **Cancel Tasks** - Cancel enqueued or processing tasks
 - **Delete Tasks** - Delete finished tasks (succeeded, failed, or canceled)